Pollen and Children

 What is pollen?

-Which plants produce pollen that cause allergic reactions?
+Which plants make pollen that cause allergic reactions?

-Grasses, such as timothy, Johnson, Bermuda, orchard, sweet vernal, red top, and some blue grasses
+Grasses.
+These include timothy, Johnson, Bermuda, orchard, sweet vernal, red top, and some

-Weeds, such as ragweed, sagebrush, pigweed, tumbleweed, Russian thistle, and cockleweed
+Weeds.
+These include ragweed, sagebrush, pigweed, tumbleweed, Russian thistle, and cockleweed.

 When is pollen season?